Collaborate on a shared Pages document on iPad

 Note: If you don’t want to associate another email address with your Apple ID, you could instead ask the owner of the shared document to invite you again using an email address or phone number that’s already associated with your Apple ID.

-On iCloud.com on a Mac or Windows computer: If you’re signed in to iCloud.com in a web browser, the document opens in Pages for iCloud and it’s added to your document manager and to iCloud Drive.
+On iCloud.com on a Mac or Windows computer: If you’re signed in to iCloud.com in a web browser, the document opens in Pages for iCloud, and it’s added to the document manager and to iCloud Drive.

-On an iPhone with iOS 13.1 or later and Pages 10.2 or later: The document opens in Pages on your iPhone and is added to your document manager.
+On an iPhone with iOS 15 or later: If Pages 12.2 or later is installed on your iPhone, the document opens in Pages and is added to the document manager.

-On an iPad with iPadOS 13.1 or later and Pages 10.2 or later: The document opens in Pages on your iPad and is added to the document manager.
-If you don’t have Pages installed on your iPad, the document opens in Pages for iCloud in a web browser.
+On an iPad with iPadOS 15 or later: If Pages 12.2 or later is installed on your iPad, the document opens in Pages and is added to the document manager.
+If you don’t have Pages installed on your iPad, the document opens in Pages for iCloud.

-On an Android device, or a device without iOS 13.1, iPadOS 13.1 or later; and Pages 10.2 or later: The document opens in a browser where you can view but not edit it.
+On an Android device, or a device without iOS 15 or iPadOS 15 or later, using Pages 12.2 or later: The document opens in a browser where you can view but not edit it.

 Collaborate on a shared document